SagaWithLove/NT-Channel/README.md

 | LOAD   | Time in seconds between thread refreshes | 5 |
 | COOL   | Posting cooldown in seconds **(Currently unused)** | 60 |

-This file accepts batch command arguments, allowing for extra functionality such as a linebreak in your MOTD using `&ECHO`.
-This also means that you'll have to escape any special characters. `&` becomes `^&`, `%` becomes `%%`, etc.
+This file accepts batch command arguments, allowing for extra functionality like linebreaks in your MOTD.
+This also means that you'll have to escape any special characters: `&` becomes `^&`, `%` becomes `%%`, etc.
 ## Operation
 The "X" key can be used to create a post.